tritemio/nbrun/README.md

 The dict containing input arguments is converted to a string containing python-code which assigns a variable for each argument.
-For this reason, you cannot pass arbitrary objects, but only objects with a representation "literal representation" (using `repr()`).
+For this reason, you cannot pass arbitrary objects, but only objects with a complete "literal representation" (i.e. using `repr()`).
-For example, arguments can be strings, numbers and tuple/list/dict of strings and numbers.
-But you cannot pass a function.
-Given the typical use-case, this limitation is not very important.
+Arguments can be strings, numbers and tuple/list/dict of strings and numbers, but cannot be a function, for example.
+Given the typical use-case, this limitation is not very critical.

 Also, differently from calling a real python function, no check is performed on the input arguments.
 There is not formal "notebook signature", analogous of the function signature.
 The user needs to make sure she/he is passing the right arguments when calling/executing a notebook.
-In the future, a "signature" can be embedded in the template notebook metadata, and checked by `run_notebook()` before executing the notebook.
+As a future idea, a "signature" can be embedded in the template notebook metadata, and checked by `run_notebook()` before executing the notebook.